 Improve understanding of the processes affecting the efficiency, climate sensitivity and emerging feedbacks in the ocean carbon cycle via the biological carbon pump to constrain future global ocean feedbacks.

-Remaining Carbon Budget to Climate Stabilisation
+Remaining Carbon Budget to Climate Stabilization

-Improve understanding of both the sign and magnitude of a possible zero emissions commitment (ZEC).
-The ZEC affects estimates of carbon budgets derived from the TCRE, but not TCRE itself.
+Improve understanding of the sign and magnitude of a possible zero emissions commitment (ZEC).
+The ZEC affects estimates of carbon budgets derived from the transient climate response to cumulative emissions of CO2 (TCRE), but not TCRE itself.
 ZEC is particularly relevant once global CO2 emissions decline towards net zero.

-Better constrain of the airborne fraction to reduce the spread in TCRE assessment.
+Better constraint of the airborne fraction to reduce the spread in TCRE assessment.

-Accounting for time scales of Earth system feedbacks over time for increased accuracy of mitigation needs once global CO2 emissions reach near-zero levels.
+Account for time scales of Earth system feedbacks over time for increased accuracy of mitigation needs once global CO2 emissions reach near-zero levels.

-Carbon Dioxide Removal (CDR) and Solar Radiation Modification
+Carbon Dioxide Removal (CDR) and Solar Radiation Modification (SRM)

-Run large-scale and long-term experiments and assessments to explore regional feasibility of CDR methods, that they present an actual and verifiable negative regional carbon balance, and that they do not result in adverse unintended consequences.
+Run large-scale and long-term experiments and assessments to explore: the regional feasibility of CDR methods; whether they present an actual and verifiable negative regional carbon balance; and whether they result in adverse unintended consequences.

-Improve understanding of the effectiveness of CDR methods to lower atmospheric CO2 and reduce warming taking into account Earth system feedbacks.
+Improve understanding of the effectiveness of CDR methods to lower atmospheric CO2 and reduce warming, taking into account Earth system feedbacks.

 Frequently Asked Questions